timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 *   Efficient "deep and narrow" queries.
 Compared to "wide and shallow" queries, "deep and narrow" queries query data from fewer columns over longer time ranges.
 Such queries are more common with historical time series data than with recent data.
-Thus, compression serves best for older data.
+Thus, compression serves best for older chunks.

-To further speed up "deep and narrow" queries, you can also reorder data.
+Another way to speed up "deep and narrow" queries is to reorder data.
 TimescaleDB inserts recent data ordered by time value.
 While this is efficient for rapid inserts of real-time data, it can be less efficient for some analytical queries of older data.
+You can reorder chunks to better match your application query patterns.

 For example, if you frequently query older data for a specific device, you can reorder the data by `(device_id, timestamp)`.
 For each device, all the device's